Captain Newman, M.D.: Plot

 Newman also courts nurse Lieutenant Francie Corum on what she thinks is a date... until he asks her to transfer to Ward 7.
 Meanwhile, Colonel Bliss forces his way into Ward 7 looking for Dr. Newman with a 6-inch knife, because Newman blocked his return to active duty after witnessing his erratic behavior.
 After watching Newman's handling of this situation and other patients on the ward, Corum transfers in.
 A schizophrenic, Colonel Bliss compulsively repeats commands to a New Guinea squadron he ordered to their doom in combat and speaks in alliteration (“babbling brightly” he is “bored with being beleaguered with brainless benighted blockheads”).
 As his alter ego, “Mr. Future,” he leaves his medical hearing abruptly and commits suicide to be with his men.

 Traumatized Corporal Jim Tompkins, an Eighth Air Force air gunner, who abuses alcohol to deal with a mind shattered by war experiences, is antisocial and a disciplinary problem.
 Dealing with survivor's guilt, he resists therapy until his condition becomes unbearable.
 Administered sodium pentothal, he relives the experience of being shot down in a plane, stumbling his way out of wreck before it blew up, and then finding his best friend dead with his head blown off.
-After treatment, Thompkins is sent back to active duty, though Newman is later dismayed to receive notice of Thompkins's death in combat.
+After treatment, Tompkins is sent back to active duty, though Newman is later dismayed to receive notice of Tompkins's death in combat.

 Captain Paul Winston is catatonic, overwhelmed with guilt for having evaded capture during the German occupation of a town.
 Trapped and hiding "safely" for 13 months in a cellar went against his unrealistically rigid notions of bravery.
 Therapy includes advising his unemotional wife, who holds conservative values, on how to reassure him that she loves him, recognizing his bravery and endurance.

 Through all these challenges, Francie Corum provides comforting nursing support to the patients, as well as professional and personal support to Newman as they draw closer.

 Newman is bedeviled by Colfax AAF's "old-school" base commander, Colonel Pyser, who ultimately saddles him with a complement of 14 Italian POWs because his is the only secure ward where they can be held that meets regulations (captured in the Libyan Desert the POWs must be held in a similar climate like Arizona).
 Colonel Pyser tells Newman they are not to receive therapy: “If they hate their fathers, that’s all right with us.”
 True to his usual resourcefulness, Leibowitz speaks Italian (“In the neighborhood I came from you had to know six different languages to do business.”) and takes the POWs under his wing.
 The POWs lend comic relief for the Christmas pageant when Leibowitz teaches “The Caroling Carusos” an “old American Indian song” and they unwittingly sing “Hava Nagila,” to the audience's amusement and applause.

-In addition, a flock of constantly straying sheep (kept for the medical lab) that find their way to the airfield and a set of feuding orderlies keeps life interesting right up to Christmas 1944.
+In addition, a flock of straying sheep kept for the medical lab that enter the airfield and a group of feuding orderlies remain active through Christmas 1944.